newaetech/tracewhisperer/clocks.md

 shows a worked-out example of calculating the relationship between the collected trace debug timestamps and the power trace.

-This figure shows how clocks are managed internally in the PhyWhisperer:
+This figure shows how clocks are managed internally in PhyWhisperer and
+ChipWhisperer-Husky:
 ![picture](images/tracewhisperer_clocks.svg)